 Stroke Support Group

 Hilo Medical Center’s Stroke Support Group is here to support stroke survivors and their loved ones.
-Our support group meets at 4:00 pm every second Tuesday of the month in the hospitals Ground Conference Rooms.
+Our support group meets at 4:00 pm every second Tuesday of the month on (click on the link) Zoom.
+Meeting ID: 918 1458 0807 and Password: 088712.
 The group is run by Amy Shipley, Speech Language Pathologist.
-Contact her for more information at firstname.lastname@example.org or (808) 932-3049.
+Contact her for more information at email@example.com or (808) 932-3049.
+Click on the link for the stroke support group flyer.

 One thing that’s the same throughout is that stroke doesn’t only happen to the person – the entire family, loved ones and caregivers also sort of have that stroke.